 It is very common to have an infection caused by this bacterium without the presence of symptoms.
-However, it can destroy the natural barrier that protects the inner walls of the stomach and intestine, which undergo effects of gastric acid, in addition to increasing the inflammation of the tissues in this region.
+However, it can destroy the natural lining that protects the inner walls of the stomach and intestine, which are affected by gastric acid, in addition to increasing the inflammation of the tissues in this area.
 This causes symptoms such as:

 - Pain or burning sensation in the stomach;

 - Lack of appetite;

-The diagnosis of the presence of H. pylori is usually made with a biopsy collection of tissue from the stomach or duodenum.
-This sample can be tested for the presence of bacteria with a lab culture, urease test, or tissue evaluation can be performed.
+The diagnosis of the presence of H. pylori is usually done through a biopsy, with the collection of tissue from the stomach or duodenum.
+This sample can be tested for the presence of bacteria with a lab culture, urease test, or tissue evaluation can be done.

 Other possible tests are the urea breath test, blood serology test, or fecal detection test.